Dhara-95/Udemy_React_Basic/README.md

 - It has the ability to have nested components.
 - It is easily pluggable into exisiting applications.
 - Within a return statement, tags should be wrapped in a single element e.g. in a ```<div></div>```.
+- One of the most powerful features of React is it's ability to reuse components.